Paranoia (Brooklyn Nine-Nine)

 "Paranoia" is the twentieth episode of the third season of the American television police sitcom series Brooklyn Nine-Nine.
-It is the 65th overall episode of the series and is written by Gabe Liedman and directed by Payman Benz.
+It is the 65th overall episode of the series, written by Gabe Liedman, and directed by Payman Benz.
 It aired on Fox in the United States on March 29, 2016.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 In the episode, Rosa (Stephanie Beatriz) and Adrian Pimento (Jason Mantzoukas) announce that they will marry in a week and they respectively have their bachelor/bachelorette parties.
 However, Adrian is convinced that a hitman is coming for him after going out of Figgis' gang.

 The episode was seen by an estimated 2.02 million household viewers and gained a 0.9/3 ratings share among adults aged 18–49, according to Nielsen Media Research.
 The episode received generally positive reviews from critics, who praised the plot in the episode, although some noted similarity to the Parks and Recreation episode, Two Parties.

 Plot

 After catching a perp, Rosa Diaz (Stephanie Beatriz) and Adrian Pimento (Jason Mantzoukas) announce to the precinct that they are getting married, much to their shock.
-Even more shocking is when they announce the wedding is one week away.
+What's more shocking is when they announce the wedding is one week away.
 Adrian asks Jake Peralta (Andy Samberg) to be his best man, which he accepts.
 Rosa also has Charles Boyle (Joe Lo Truglio), Amy Santiago (Melissa Fumero), and Gina Linetti (Chelsea Peretti) as her maids of honor.

 Jake prepares a bachelor party for Adrian on a party bus, with the help of Terry Jeffords (Terry Crews), Michael Hitchcock (Dirk Blocker) and Norm Scully (Joel McKinnon Miller).
 Terry remains skeptical, as Adrian's attitude may ruin the party.
 However, Adrian takes the party bus, as he states a hitman is coming for him.
 Inspecting a nearby building, they find no one there and head to a restaurant to toast the party.
 However, the hitman (Max Silvestri) arrives but they subdue and interrogate him.
 They learn that he was hired by Jimmy "The Butcher" Figgis, a high-level gangster that Adrian previously infiltrated.

 After failing to decide on which party to celebrate, Rosa has the three maids do their parties.
 Gina's party involves paint-ball, Amy's party involves drunk trivia about Rosa, and Boyle's party involves wrecking an abandoned restaurant.
 Rosa names Boyle's party as the best.
 Later, Jake and Terry stage Adrian's murder and deliver false evidence of his death to the man who ordered the hit.
 He leaves a package with Jake, who notes a scar on his hand.
 They trail him to an FBI building, and discern that he is an agent.
 The precinct decides to secretly find the mole while Pimento goes into hiding.
 Before leaving, he says goodbye to Rosa.